timdatapro/aricast/README.md

 Respiratory ED load is strongly seasonal, but the timing and height of each season vary year to year, and staffing for surges is often planned reactively.
 A short-horizon forecast turns that planning proactive the operational question is *"what will next week look like?"*, which is exactly the horizon where the modeling here is strongest.
-Portfolio project (BI/Data Developer → Healthcare Data Analytics / Data Science).

 ## Data

 - **Source:** CDC NSSP *Emergency Department Respiratory Daily* (dataset `vjzj-u7u8`,